5 Common HOA Board Mistakes to Avoid

 In our HOA Health Assessment, 20% of board members said that they have a difficult time making decisions as a group and/or are rarely (if ever) on the same page.
 Partner with your management company to make sure that your discussions are centered on the association vision – versus personal agendas.

 What to do: Be united with fellow board members.

 Whether you like it or not, board members must respect the consensus.
 This means when a unanimous decision has been made, you stand united with your fellow board members and support the policy.
 According to FirstService Residential leaders, a united board not only creates a healthy atmosphere, but it also helps improve community morale and your association’s reputation.
 In addition, a unified board that agrees with each other will be able to develop and change policies more smoothly, leading to improvements for your association.

 “HOA legislation, policies and best practices are so complicated.
 I don’t have time to learn everything I need to know.”

 Many homeowners’ associations lack the knowledge and resources to understand the continuously changing legislation, news, technology advancements, and other relevant changes.
 Without staying informed on up-to-date best practices for HOA management, boards may become liable for breaching their fiduciary duty if they unintentionally or deliberately fail to adhere to new laws or regulations.
 Many board members are not HOA experts and often have little to no time to keep up with the latest news and legislative changes.

 What to do: Prioritize board training.

 Your management company should offer comprehensive board training courses to help equip you (and your association) for success.
-Rubly said, “We know that not every board member has the time to become an encyclopedia of HOA knowledge.
-That’s why we support them with detailed board trainings throughout the year on topics like budget 101 and preventative maintenance planning to help them learn how to be more effective in their roles.”
+Not every board member has the time to become an encyclopedia of HOA knowledge.
+That’s why it is important to have a management company who supports your board with detailed training throughout the year on topics like budget 101 and preventative maintenance planning to help board members learn how to be more effective in their roles.

 “Well, I probably shouldn’t have told Bill about that.
 But what harm can it do?”